lightly-ai/Lightly_LabelStudio_AL/README.md

 Make sure you have an account for the [Lightly Web App](https://app.lightly.ai).
 You also need to know your API token which is shown under your `USERNAME` -> `Preferences`.

-Clone this repo and cd into it.
-Install all python package requirements in the `requirements.txt` file, e.g. with pip.
+Clone this repo and install all python package requirements in the `requirements.txt` file, e.g. with pip.
 ```bash
 git clone https://github.com/lightly-ai/Lightly_LabelStudio_AL.git
 cd Lightly_LabelStudio_AL